Need-to-Know about Setting Up for Digital Modes

 For AFSK RTTY and for all other sound card digital modes (e.g. PSK31), there must be a connection from the sound card’s output (“line out”, or speaker or headphone output) to the radio’s audio input.
 If the only audio input on the radio is a microphone input, you may need attenuation to reduce the level to avoid overdriving the transmitter.

 If you do not have a separate serial or parallel port available for PTT in digital modes, you can control PTT directly from the Logger.
 For example, if your radio control interface supports PTT using RTS or DTR on the radio control serial port, you can configure the Logger to use this method.
 If no method of hardware PTT control is available and if your radio supports PTT via radio command, you can use software PTT control from the Logger.
-Warning: Using both software and hardware PTT control at the same time can cause problems; do not use both methods in parallel.
+Warning: Using both software and hardware PTT control at the same time can cause problems; it is recommended that you do not use both methods in parallel.

 As an alternative to hardware and software PTT control, you may be able to use VOX.
 This does not work with all radios, it cannot be used for FSK RTTY, and setting of audio levels and VOX triggering levels can be tricky, but some users have found this to be the simplest method of PTT control, since it does not require any additional hardware connections.
 Some external interfaces (e.g. SignaLink) perform a VOX function external to the radio, i.e. they generate a hardware PTT signal based on the presence of an audio signal without any connection to a serial port on the computer.
 If you are using such an interface, or VOX within the radio, you do not configure any PTT in the Logger or in the digital engine, as PTT control in these cases is external to the software.